akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “Well, he’s waiting outside.
 The King send him to see me home safely. ”

 Harold looked toward the door, amazed, then back at her.
-His eyes were tired, but something in them had sharpened.
+His eyes were red and tired, but something in them had sharpened.

 “So, you spoke with him.”